undont/supplyscan/README.md

 }
 ```

-Replace `/Users/you` with your home directory path.
-The `-v` flag mounts it at the same path inside the container (read-only), so file paths work naturally.
+Replace `/Users/you` with your home directory.
+The volume mount uses the same path inside the container so file paths work seamlessly.

-The `--pull always` flag ensures Docker checks for image updates on every invocation, so you always run the latest version.

-**Tighter access**: To limit access to a specific folder, mount it at the same path:
+**Restrict access** to a specific folder:

 ```json
 "-v", "/Users/you/projects:/Users/you/projects:ro"